-During the past twenty-one years, I’ve found my niche helping educators use technology in ways which both engage learners and help them better achieve instructional goals.
+During the past twenty-four years, I’ve found my niche helping educators use technology in ways which both engage learners and help them better achieve instructional goals.

 As you explore my website, feel free to contact me with any questions you might have.
 Please keep in mind that any opinions expressed are my own and do not represent that of my employer.
 One of my professional passions is collaborating with educators from around the world.
 It’s amazing how much one can learn from peers without ever meeting face to face.